Alexandra Bridge: Replacement project

 View enlarged image

-For more information on each of the design concepts, visit the NCC’s webpage dedicated to the public consultations.
+For more information on each of the design concepts that were presented to the public in October 2024, visit the National Capital Commission (NCC) web page dedicated to the public consultations.

 Process and timelines